Queensland Place-based Community of Practice launched

 - 2018 – Changing Lives, Changing Communities across Queensland – the Changing Lives, Changing Communities events have now taken place across Queensland in Capricornia, Fraser Coast, Townsville, Toowoomba, Mackay, Cairns and Mt Isa, Brisbane and still to come Caboolture, Gladstone, Gold Coast, Normanton and Woorabinda.

-“We know we need to do things differently, and we see place-based work - localised decision-making, working collaboratively, and embedding the voice of the community – as essential to changing the way we work in Queensland.
-As such, we have developed a strategic Action Plan to support and enable place-based approaches," Mr Mark Henley said.
-You can access the plan here.
+“We know we need to do things differently, and we see place-based work – localised decision-making, working collaboratively, and embedding the voice of the community – as essential to changing the way we work in Queensland.
+As such, we have developed a strategic Action Plan to support and enable place-based approaches,” Mr Mark Henley said.

 “The development of the Community of Practice process will be iterative.
 We will be working with you to progress the process as we go to make sure we are meeting the needs of everyone.
 This is your opportunity – whether you are working on the frontline or as a strategist – to be part of a conversation which will be vital in understanding and delivering place-based approaches moving forward.
 Meeting the needs of a such a diverse range of people will be a challenge – one that we are up for.”